 On top of this, there’s many other grants and scholarships you can get.
 Your university may offer you something specific to them as well as more general financial help.
 It’s always worth looking into the financial help you can get from a variety of sources.
 When I was looking to study abroad I applied for a study abroad grant from the university and a Santander bursary.
 Unfortunately, I didn’t get either but they’re worth applying for anyway.
 You’ll never know if you don’t try.

 It’s also always worth phoning up Student Finance England and letting them know that you will be studying abroad.
 They can sometimes give you a bit of a bigger loan or grant depending on what you’re already getting.
 There is also an option to let them know you’re going abroad when you do the online application for the year.
-However, this messed up when I did it at first.
+However, this messed up when I did it at first so I had to call them anyway.

 When I applied, it gave me the option of where I was living for each of the three terms (summer to Christmas, Christmas to Easter and Easter to summer).
 I selected the study abroad option for term 2 and 3.
 But, later I noticed my younger sister was getting more money than me despite me going on study abroad.
 I had previously sent SFE a letter from my university stating the dates I would be abroad, asking for my Christmas payment a little earlier and saying I would still be paying the same amount of tuition fees.